 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
-The Group's financial liabilities include accounts payable and accruals and long term loans.
+The Group's financial liabilities include accounts payable and accruals and loans and borrowings.

 Classification and subsequent measurement